jrenaud90/TidalPy/Documentation/utilities_x/constants.md

 # Constants (`TidalPy.constants`)

-_Updated: 2026-09-12_
+_Updated: 2026-09-13_

 TidalPy's constants come in three kinds, and the distinction matters because they are set at different times and from different sources.
 Mathematical and floating-point limits are fixed at compile time.
-Physical constants are pulled from SciPy when the package initializes, so TidalPy always agrees with the reference values SciPy ships.
+Physical constants are pulled from 3rd party sources (mostly SciPy) when the package initializes, so TidalPy always agrees with the reference values these dependencies have.
 Numerical floors and ceilings, the values that keep a solver from dividing by a vanishing viscosity or evaluating a mode at zero frequency, come from the configuration file and can be changed by the user.

 All of them are stored in one place at the C++ level: a struct of static members in `constants_.hpp`, reachable by every compiled module through the shared pointer `tidalpy_config_ptr`.
 That arrangement is what lets a value set from Python reach code running inside a `nogil` inner loop without a lookup.

-## Using them from Python
+## Python Usage

 ```python
 import TidalPy.constants as constants